When Vision Fails: Text Attacks Against ViT and OCR: Introduction

-Text attacks on ViT and OCR have broad implications.
-For example, we demonstrate extensions to attacks on toxic content detection~\cite{hosseini2017deceiving} and machine translation~\cite{belinkov2018synthetic} that succeed despite ViT and OCR defenses against encoding attacks.
-The techniques we propose can even be used to affect the physical domain such as disclosures submitted within legal cases.
-If the disclosing legal team adds appropriate text perturbations to printed disclosure documents, the text can form visual adversarial examples that are incorrectly processed by OCR systems despite being readable by humans.
-This would prevent searchability thus impeding the opposing legal team in the discovery process.
+Text-based attacks on ViT and OCR have broad implications, particularly in cases involving large-scale, automated text input with minimal human review.
+For example, we demonstrate extensions to attacks on toxic content detection~\citep{hosseini2017deceiving} and machine translation~\citep{belinkov2018synthetic} that succeed despite ViT and OCR defenses against encoding attacks.
+The techniques we propose can even be used to affect printed text, such as addresses on envelopes sent through the U.S. Postal Service (which uses OCR to speed up processing~\citep{usps_ocr}, or disclosures submitted as part of a legal case.
+In the latter example, if the disclosing legal team adds targeted text perturbations to printed disclosure documents, the text can form visual adversarial examples that are incorrectly processed by OCR systems despite being readable by humans.
+Large-scale document scanning in particular is often automated and performed with little to no human review of the original paper documents---and so it is entirely plausible that a system may scan encoded text (and therefore produce incorrect output) without detection.
+This could, for instance, prevent searchability, thus impeding the opposing legal team in the discovery process.

-In this paper we make the following contributions: \begin{itemize} \item We introduce a novel form of adversarial example against machine-learning models that process rendered text, including Vision Transformers and Optical Character Recognition models, which are encoded in the textual domain but operate in the visual domain. \item We demonstrate that previously-proposed defenses~\cite{boucher2021bad,salesky2021robust,clark-etal-2022-canine} for encoding attacks against text models including ViT, OCR, and neural encoders are insufficient. \item We conduct a user study to validate that our adversarial examples do not impact human readability. \item We propose definitive defenses for diacritical attacks against Unicode-based visual models. \end{itemize}
+In summary, we make the following contributions in this paper: \begin{itemize} \item We introduce a novel form of adversarial example against machine-learning models that process rendered text, including Vision Transformers and Optical Character Recognition models, which are encoded in the textual domain but operate in the visual domain. \item We demonstrate that existing defenses~\citep{boucher2021bad,salesky2021robust,clark-etal-2022-canine} for encoding attacks against text models including ViT, OCR, and neural encoders are insufficient. \item We conduct a user study to validate that our adversarial examples do not impact human readability and comprehension. \item We propose definitive defenses for diacritical attacks against Unicode-based visual models. \end{itemize}